-- (a) The owner of a restricted ownership unit may apply to the Administrative Agent to increase the maximum sales price for the unit on the basis of capital improvements made since the purchase of the unit.
-Eligible capital improvements shall be those that render the unit suitable for a larger household or that add an additional bathroom.
-In no event shall the maximum sales price of an improved housing unit exceed the limits of affordability for the larger household. - Upon the resale of a restricted ownership unit, all items of property that are (b) permanently affixed to the unit or were included when the unit was initially restricted (for example, refrigerator, range, washer, dryer, dishwasher, wall-to-wall carpeting) shall be included in the maximum allowable resale price.
-Other items may be sold to the purchaser at a reasonable price that has been approved by the Administrative Agent at the time of the signing of the agreement to purchase.
-The purchase of central air conditioning installed subsequent to the initial sale of the unit and not included in the base price may be made a condition of the unit resale provided the price of the air conditioning equipment, which shall be subject to ten (10-) year, straight-line depreciation, has been approved by the Administrative Agent.
+- A. The owners of restricted ownership units may apply to the Administrative Agent to increase the maximum sale price for the unit on the basis of capital improvements made since the purchase of the unit.
+Eligible capital improvements shall be those that render the unit suitable for a larger household or which add an additional bathroom.
+In no event shall the maximum sale price of an improved housing unit exceed the limits of affordability for the larger households. - B. Upon the resale of a restricted ownership unit, all items of property that are permanently affixed to the unit or were included when the unit was initially restricted (for example, refrigerator, range, washer, dryer, dishwasher, wall-to-wall carpeting) shall be included in the maximum allowable resale price.
+Other items may be sold to the purchaser at a reasonable price that has been approved by the Administrative Agent at the time of signing of the agreement to purchase.
+The purchase of central air conditioning installed subsequent to the initial sale of the unit and not included in the base price, which shall be subject to a 10-year, straight-line depreciation, has been approved by the Administrative Agent.
 Unless otherwise approved by the Administrative Agent, the purchase of any property other than central air conditioning shall not be made a condition of the unit resale.
-The owner and the purchaser must personally certify at the time of closing that no unapproved transfer of funds for the purpose of selling and receiving property has taken place at the time of or as a condition of resale.
+The owner and the purchaser must personally certify at the time of closing that no unapproved transfer funds for the purpose of selling and receiving property has taken place at the time of or as a condition of rent.

-Section 12.
+Section 14.
 Control Periods for Restricted Rental Units

-- (a) Control periods for restricted rental units shall be in accordance with N.J.A.C.
-5:80-26.11, as may be amended and supplemented, and each restricted rental unit shall remain subject to the requirements of this Ordinance until the Borough of Englewood Cliffs elects to release the unit from such requirements pursuant to action taken in compliance with N.J.A.C.
-5:80-26.1, et seq., as may be amended and supplemented, and prior to such an election, a restricted rental unit must remain subject to the requirements of N.J.A.C.
-5:80-26.1, et seq. as may be amended and supplemented, for at least 30 years. - (b) Restricted rental units created as part of developments receiving 9% Low-Income Housing Tax Credits must comply with a control period of not less than a 30-year compliance period plus a 15-year extended use period. - (c) Deeds of all real property that include restricted rental units shall contain deed restriction language.
-The deed restriction shall have priority over all mortgages on the property, and the deed restriction shall be filed by the developer or seller with the records office of the County of Bergen.
-A copy of the filed document shall be provided to the Administrative Agent within 30 days of the receipt of a Certificate of Occupancy. - (d) A restricted rental unit shall remain subject to the affordability controls of this Ordinance, despite the occurrence of any of the following events: - 1.
+- A. Control periods for restricted rental units shall be in accordance with N.J.A.C.
+5:80-26.11, as may be amended and supplemented, and each restricted rental unit shall remain subject to the requirements of this Ordinance for a period of at least 30 years, until the Borough of Palmyra elects to release the unit from such requirements.
+Prior to such an election, a restricted rental unit must remain subject to the requirements of N.J.A.C.
+5:80-26.1, as may be amended and supplemented. - B. Deeds of all real property that include restricted rental units shall contain deed restriction language.
+The deed restriction shall have priority over all mortgages on the property, and the deed restriction shall be filed by the developer or seller with the records office of the County of [insert name of county].
+A copy of the filed document shall be provided to the Administrative Agent within 30 days of the receipt of a Certificate of Occupancy. - C. A restricted rental unit shall remain subject to the affordability controls of this Ordinance, despite the occurrence of any of the following events - 1.
 Sublease or assignment of the lease of the unit; - 2.
 Sale or other voluntary transfer of the ownership of the unit; or - 3.
-The entry and enforcement of any judgment of foreclosure.
+The entry and enforcement of any judgment of foreclosure on the property containing the unit.

-Section 13.
-Price Restrictions for Rental Units; Leases
+Section 15.
+Rent Restrictions for Rental Units; Leases